Americans in Japan to trade one quarantine for another

 “The biggest challenge has been the uncertainty,” she added.

-Asked how they felt about the additional 14-day quarantine in the United States, Cheryl sighed, and her husband, Paul, said, “If we have to go through that, we will go through that.”
+Molesky also said she was getting concerned about the rising number of patients on the ship.

+"It’s a little bit scary with the numbers going up of the people being taken off the ship for the (virus), so I think its time to go.
+I think its time to cut our losses and take off," she said.

-Japan on Sunday announced another 70 infections on the Diamond Princess, raising the total number of cases on the ship to 355.
+Japan on Sunday announced another 70 infections on the Diamond Princess, raising the ship's total number of cases to 355.
 Overall, Japan has 413 confirmed cases of the virus, including one death.

+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases at the National Institutes of Health, said Sunday on CBS' “Face the Nation,” that 40 Americans have gotten infected, and those showing symptoms will not be able to get on the evacuation plane.

+“If people on the plane start to develop symptoms, they'll be segregated within the plane,” Fauci said, adding that the additional 14-day quarantine is because of the “degree of transmissibility on that cruise ship is essentially akin to being in a hot spot.”

+He added that an infected person who shows minimal symptoms could still pass the virus to someone else.

+Asked how they felt about the additional 14-day quarantine in the United States, Cheryl Molesky sighed, and her husband said, “If we have to go through that, we will go through that.”

 Some American passengers aboard the ship said they would pass up the opportunity to take a flight to the U.S. because of the additional quarantine.
-There also was worry over being on a long flight with other passengers who may be infected or in an incubation period.
+There also was concern about being on a long flight with other passengers who may be infected or in an incubation period.

+Everyone will get a checkup before being allowed on the chartered flight, and those who show symptoms of sickness will not be permitted to board the plane, according to the embassy.
+American passengers who have already tested positive for the virus will not be among those evacuated on the flights.

 He said the American health officials who visited their room was apparently surprised that the couple had decided to stay.
 They wished the couple luck, and Smith said he told them, “Thanks, but we’re fine.”